The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 First of all, you can see all available functions in the "Select function" menu.
 The first dropdown menu filters functions by categories (date, number, string, etc.), and the second dropdown menu contains functions you can use.

-You can also insert your Salesforce fields into expressions by using the dropdown in the "Insert field" menu (an arrow (>) next to a field suggests that it's a relationship field - e.g. Account > Contact > ...).
+You can also insert your Salesforce fields into expressions by using the dropdown in the "Insert field" menu (an arrow (>) next to a field suggests that it's a relationship field - e.g., Account > Contact > ...).

 Before inserting the function or a field, verify that you've highlighted the text you want to replace in the text field below